r-Techsupport/TechSupportBot/documentation/Privileged-Intents/Message Content.md

 ## Purpose
 We search messages sent in the guild for any matching specific substrings as configured and add the relevant reactions to the message
 ## Data Handling
-This data is not used in any permanent capacity.
-No messages are sent in any guild related to this module.<br>
+The message content data used by this module is entirely processed in memory.<br>
 The bot does not store any data related to this module permanently on disk, in any databases, or in any external services.

 # fun.correct